iioinc/iioScript/README.md

 This code will create 10 blue squares in random positions within the bounds of the screen.

-### Custom Functions
+### Functions

-If a single statement is ever used more than once, it is best to define it once as a function.
+If a single statement is ever used more than once, it is best to define it as a reusable function.
 In iioScript, functions are created with the `fn` keyword.

 ```
 var addBlueSquare = fn()